CCSS.MATH.CONTENT.5.NBT.B.7 Add, subtract, multiply, and divide decimals to hundredths

 2. Watch a video

 Bell Ringer – What if flies went extinct ?
 This 7:33 minute video discusses flies as agricultural pests and disease vectors, but also their benefits as scavengers eating up decaying carcasses, pollinators and animal feed.

 Here is the link if you’d like to post in your Google classroom or other CMS for students to watch at home. https://youtu.be/80Iqp6bqc-0?t=76

-3. Read about flies
+3. Read about flies & perform a demonstration

 Recommended reading: Eat like a house fly.
 Houseflies and barf

 What really happens when a house fly lands on your food?
 Print out this page from Science World – Canada , include the link in your Google classroom or other CMS for students to read, or just read the page to students during class.
-The experiment requires vinegar, jello and a turkey baster – things many people have around the house or can pick up easily at a local store.
+The demonstration requires vinegar, jello and a turkey baster – things many people have around the house or can pick up easily at a local store.
 It also includes a list of vocabulary words and definitions, which fits perfectly with our philosophy of direct teaching of academic language.